 1. Apply for graduation.

-All graduate students (master's, EdD, and PhD) must apply for graduation by the deadlines stated on the Graduation Office website.
+All graduate students (master's, EdD, and PhD) must apply for graduation by the deadlines stated on the Apply for Your Degree website.
 Failure to meet the stated deadlines may delay your date of graduation.

 2. Review your thesis/dissertation submission deadlines.

 The last day to file your thesis or dissertation is typically the last Friday of the term.
 The GS-13 Form, the final version of the thesis/dissertation, and any additional documents or media must be submitted by the deadline date.

 Deadlines for the current year are posted on our Deadlines page.